hritvikgupta/react-shopping-cart/README.md

 ## Contributing

 Contributions to the project are welcome.
 If you find a bug, please open an issue and describe the bug in detail.
 If you wish to add a new feature, feel free to fork the repository and create a pull request with your changes.
+1. Bug In the signUp portal where active tab is not changing.
+2. Adding items to cart but some items id is not rendering and therefore not adding inside cart.

 ## License